400–1700 nm IMX991 0.33MP InGaAs Series Short-Wave Infrared Camera

 CoaXPress: 131 fps; CameraLink: 124 fps

-Up to 12-bit (selected models support 8/10/12-bit) ≈51.36 / 51.47 dB (HCG / LCG) USB3 / 10GigE / CoaXPress / CameraLink / GigE
+Up to 12-bit (some 8/10/12-bit options) ≈51.36/51.47 dB (HCG/LCG) USB3 / 10GigE / CoaXPress / CameraLink / GigE

 IMX993 3.0 MP (2048×1536) 3.45 µm 400–1700 nm USB3: 93 fps; 10GigE: 220 fps;